godjack0709/picoreplayer-roonbridge/README.md

 # picoreplayer-roonbridge
 Script to install RoonBridge on recent PiCorePlayer OS and Pi4 x64

-Script to install RoonBridge on recent PiCorePlayer OS

 Login to PiCorePlayer using ssh, default login: tc password: piCore

 To install, run: